 On our journey over to Ao Leuk the weather, unfortunately, changed quite a lot.
 We were traveling Thailand in the wet season so in the afternoons it’s quite normal for storms to roll in seemingly out of nowhere.
 As a result the seas suddenly got rough and the air temperature dropped.
 This meant the wind was super chilly, in stark contrast to the weather when we boarded this morning.

-Unfortunately, as a result the water was too rough to stop in at Ao Leuk.
+The not-so-fun part of this is that we were all wet from the previous stop and now shivering cold.
+Unfortunately, as a result, the water was too rough to stop in at Ao Leuk.
 Being a bay with rocks all around they were worried the winds could push the boat around too much.

 Luckily as Shark Bay is a relatively open area we could safely stop here for our last stop of the day.
 Though going all the way from Hinwong Bay to Shark Bay with no shelter on the side of the boat was quite a cold and long journey.
 We wrapped ourselves in half wet towels and cuddled up to create warmth.